gooddata/gooddata-ui-sdk/libs/sdk-ui-web-components/README.md

 # GoodData Web Component

-This library provides a set of Custom Elements (aka Web Components) to easy the embedding of GoodData visualizations into web applications.
+This library provides a set of Custom Elements (aka Web Components) to make the embedding of GoodData visualizations into web applications easier.

 The library is meant to be hosted by GoodData.CN and GoodData Cloud for easier integration.
 At this time we do not provide an NPM package that you can import directly.